 We also rely on repetition.
 It rarely happens that someone attends one training and then is able to use the skills, develop new or improved habits, and change their behaviors.
 Consistent, formal training allows managers to grow skills over time.

 2. Influencing their team’s experience

-People often get promoted to manager because they are really skilled at their function, but managing people is a different skill set.
+People often get promoted to manager because they are really skilled at their function, but aren’t properly trained on how to manage people.
+Overseeing a team requires a skill set beyond the scope of a manager’s function.
 It involves taking on the responsibility for employee engagement, performance, wellbeing, and development of direct reports.
 Performing well as an individual contributor likely won’t help them with these new responsibilities, which can result in a knock to the new manager’s confidence and impact on their own performance.

 “It was both exciting and high pressure to have the opportunity to hire new Campers and define what their first experience was like at Culture Amp,” said Julianna Kapjian-Pitt, Culture Amp’s Customer Experience Lead.
 “As a new manager, starting with a blank slate with my mentees allowed us to approach the mentor-mentee relationship with a shared growth-mindset and set all of us up for a long-lasting partnership.”